Robinpig/Note/docs/CS/DB/Redis/persist.md

 - In the past we experienced rare bugs in specific commands (for instance there was one involving blocking commands like `BRPOPLPUSH`) causing the AOF produced to not reproduce exactly the same dataset on reloading.
   These bugs are rare and we have tests in the test suite creating random complex datasets automatically and reloading them to check everything is fine.
   However, these kind of bugs are almost impossible with RDB persistence.
   To make this point more clear: the Redis AOF works by incrementally updating an existing state, like MySQL or MongoDB does, while the RDB snapshotting creates everything from scratch again and again, that is conceptually more robust.

-However - 1)
+However

-  It should be noted that every time the AOF is rewritten by Redis it is recreated from scratch starting from the actual data contained in the data set, making resistance to bugs stronger compared to an always appending AOF file (or one rewritten reading the old AOF instead of reading the data in memory).
+1. It should be noted that every time the AOF is rewritten by Redis it is recreated from scratch starting from the actual data contained in the data set, making resistance to bugs stronger compared to an always appending AOF file (or one rewritten reading the old AOF instead of reading the data in memory).
-  2) We have never had a single report from users about an AOF corruption that was detected in the real world.
+2. We have never had a single report from users about an AOF corruption that was detected in the real world.

+**Redis < 7.0**

+- AOF can use a lot of memory if there are writes to the database during a rewrite (these are buffered in memory and written to the new AOF at the end).
+- All write commands that arrive during rewrite are written to disk twice.
+- Redis could freeze writing and fsyncing these write commands to the new AOF file at the end of the rewrite.

 You can turn on the AOF in your configuration file: